corda/corda-runtime-os/tools/plugins/network/src/main/kotlin/net/corda/cli/plugins/network/README.md

 This is a sub-command under the `dynamic` sub-command to onboard a new MGM member (and create a new group).

-To onboard on a Kubernetes cluster use the cluster name as parameter.
 By default, it will try to onboard on a combined worker.
 By default, the command will save the group policy file into `~/.corda/gp/groupPolicy.json` (and will overwrite any existing group policy file there).